-If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from Martin's Point Generations Advantage Value Plus when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled from Martin's Point Generations Advantage Value Plus when your new plan's coverage begins.

-If you would like to switch from our plan to: This is what you should do: • Original Medicare without a separate Medicare prescription • Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this. drug plan. • You can also contact Medicare , at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. • You will be disenrolled from Martin's Point Generations Advantage Value Plus when your coverage in Original Medicare begins.
+If you would like to switch This is what you should do: from our plan to: Original Medicare Send us a written request to disenroll.
+Contact without a separate Member Services if you need more information on Medicare prescription how to do this. drug plan.
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.
+You will be disenrolled from Martin's Point Generations Advantage Value Plus when your coverage in Original Medicare begins.